Lift Spirits By Turning Christmas Upside Down

 Extra points for when the rain stopped and all the children took photos with me in the bulldozer that was in their front yard.
 I was in a very pink, very fluffy princess gown, and it was unforgettable.

-So, now that you know what NOT to do with kids inside, here are my top 5 favorite things for kids to do at indoor parties:
+So, now that you know what NOT to do with kids inside, here are my top 5 favorite indoor birthday party ideas:

 The invitation asked all the guests to bring empty cardboard boxes.
 That’s it.
 No gifts, no food.
 Just empty boxes.
 And this was back before Amazon so I can’t imagine how rad this would be to pull off now!